Some open problems on multiple ergodic averages: Problems related to general sequences

 Even resolving special cases of this problem would be extremely interesting.
-One particular instance is the following: \begin{problem1*} Let $(X,\cX,\mu,T)$ be an invertible ergodic measure preserving system and $f,g,h\in L^\infty(\mu)$.
-Determine the structure of the multiple correlation sequences $(\mathcal{C}(n))$ defined by
+One particular instance is the following: \begin{problem1*} Let $(X,\cX,\mu,T)$ be a system and $f,g,h\in L^\infty(\mu)$.
+Is it true that the sequence $(\mathcal{C}(n))$ defined by

-Is it true that the building blocks are $2$-step nilsequences? \end{problem1*} In \cite{BHK05} it is shown that for ergodic systems one has the decomposition where $\mathcal{N}(n)$ is a (single variable) two step nilsequence and $\lim_{N\to\infty}\frac{1}{N}\sum_{n=1}^N|e(n)|=0$.
-Unfortunately, this result does not provide information on the error term $e(n)$ (other than it converges to $0$ in density), and as a consequence it is of little use when one studies sparse subsequences of the sequence $\mathcal{C}(n)$.
+is an (approximate) integral combination of generalized $2$-step nilsequences? \end{problem1*} In \cite{BHK05} it is shown that for ergodic systems one has the decomposition where $\psi(n)$ is a (single variable) $2$-step nilsequence and $\lim_{N\to\infty}\frac{1}{N}\sum_{n=1}^{N}|e(n)|=0$.
+A variant of this result regarding correlation sequences defined by commuting transformations was established in \cite{Fr15a} and an extension regarding correlation sequences in several variables in \cite{FH15c}.
+Unfortunately, these results do not provide information on the error term $e(n)$ for zero density subsets of the integers, and as a consequence they are of little use when one studies sparse subsequences of the sequence $\mathcal{C}(n)$.
+Lastly, we remark that an essentially equivalent problem is to characterize the structure of sequences $(\mathcal{C}(n))$ defined by